 Caffeine can also stimulate the muscles in your digestive system to contract, which can help to enable a bowel movement.
 Although you can use coffee to help constipation from time to time, it’s not recommended as a solution as it can have a dehydrating effect when used excessively.
 Instead, focus on drinking adequate water, consuming adequate fiber, and improving overall gut health for long-term digestive success.

 The Bottom Line

-High-fibre whole foods such as fruits, vegetables, legumes and whole grains are a great way to help constipation once it occurs or preventing it from happening in the first place.
-In addition to fibre, drinking adequate water is vital for optimal digestion as it helps to hydrate the colon and your stool to help ensure that bowel movements are easy to pass.
+High-fiber whole foods such as fruits, vegetables, legumes, and whole grains are a great way to help constipation once it occurs or prevent it from happening in the first place.
+In addition to fiber, drinking adequate water is vital for optimal digestion as it helps to hydrate the colon and your stool to help ensure that bowel movements are easy to pass.